lithammer/NeavUI/README.md

 ## Next Steps

-- test nPlates in raid/instance situations and optimize his code
+- test nPlates in raid/instance situations and code optimizing
 - `nPlates` find better coloring or a other threat indicator
-- skin mdoule for external addons like omen, recount etc.

 - unhappy with the raidframe situation
 - make the oUF_Neav layout more usefull with tags for class specific buffs
 - create arena frames

 - nCore module for open all mails (and ignore mails with COD)
 - make nPower compact, add config file and put it on wowi

 ## Ideas

-- create lightweight nameplates in neav ui style
 - oUF_Neav - raid frames, get rid of the unit_aura event and use a OnUpdate event instead for better cpu usage?
-- remove omen from the ui and create a file/addon which "skin" omen wihout modify the original data (for better updates)

 ## Installation